commit-check/commit-check-action/README.md

 - Default: 'true'

 > [!IMPORTANT]
-> This is a experimental feature
-> use it you need to set `GITHUB_TOKEN` in the GitHub Action.
+> This is an experimental feature.
+To use it you need to set `GITHUB_TOKEN` in the GitHub Action.
+>
+> This feature currently doesn’t work with forked repositories.
+For more details, refer to issue [#77](https://github.com/commit-check/commit-check-action/issues/77)

 Note: the default rule of above inputs is following [this configuration](https://github.com/commit-check/commit-check/blob/main/.commit-check.yml), if you want to customize just add your `.commit-check.yml` config file under your repository root directory.